Public Engagement & Performance Conference 2020

 Have you ever considered using “Forum Theatre” to engage the public with your research?
 What might that look like?
 How might you begin using forum theatre?
 In 2015 Delia won a highly sought after Wellcome Trust Engagement Fellowship to explore the potential of public engagement.
 She is the Operational Lead for Patient and Public Involvement (PPI) at Leeds Institute of Clinical Trials Research (LICTR) and Public Involvement Advisor for the National Institute for Health Research, Research Design Service Yorkshire and Humber(NIHR RDSYH).

-In this workshop Tim will be using a template for a recently funded project to show how – through objects- we can engage the public.
+In this workshop Tim and Chris will be using a template for a recently funded project to show how – through objects- we can engage the public.
 Please bring an object with you!

 Decolonization in our research and engagement with communities requires action centralizing traditional Indigenous knowledge to reclaim equitable ways of interacting to co- create new possibilities, transforming political and personal histories.
 This workshop will explore such an approach to research drawn from our work researching and developing wellness through embodied processes with Indigenous communities and youth in Canada over the past thirteen years.

 Janice Howard, Oxford Brookes University will be showing two films.
-Each video is an attempt to encounter some of the physical and emotional dynamics of human experience as it relates to perceptions of illness and to explore how one might try to locate oneself in relation to such a borderland, an otherwise paradoxical space in-between.
+“Picture Box” and “About a Tapeworm each video is an attempt to encounter some of the physical and emotional dynamics of human experience as it relates to perceptions of illness and to explore how one might try to locate oneself in relation to such a borderland, an otherwise paradoxical space in-between